IT Band Syndrome

 2) the woman gains weight.
 This is quite a double whammy, as each one of these processes adds more pressure to the IT band area!

-Find out more about how Pilates can help during Pregnancy here.
+Find out more about how Pilates exercises can help during Pregnancy here.

 You definitely want to get some relief from that nagging pain, and there are a number of steps you can take.

-Click here to find out more about IT Band Treatment, which begins with proper footwear, icing the area of pain, and a stretching routine.
+Click here to find out more about hip stretches for conditions like this and more.
+Treatment begins with proper footwear, icing the area of pain, and a stretching routine.
 You will also need to rest in order for the inflammation to decrease.
 (I know, probably not what you wanted to hear!)

 Start slowly or progressively when you take up a new sport or begin exercising, limit excessive exercise if you start to feel pain, and incorporate low-impact activities like Pilates.